Harbor Transitway: Tolls

 As of January 2025, the high-occupancy toll (HOT) lanes are a 24/7 service.
 Solo drivers are tolled using a congestion pricing system based on the real-time levels of traffic.
-Carpools with two or more occupants are not charged.
+Carpools with two or more people and motorcycles are not charged.
 All tolls are collected using an open road tolling system, and therefore there are no toll booths to receive cash.
-Each vehicle using the HOT lanes is required to carry a FasTrak Flex transponder, with its switch set to indicate the number of the vehicle's occupants (1, 2, or 3 or more).
+Each vehicle using the HOT lanes is required to carry a FasTrak Flex transponder with its switch set to indicate the number of the vehicle's occupants (1, 2, or 3+).
+Those with clean air vehicles need to apply to get a 15 percent discount.
 Solo drivers may also use the FasTrak standard tag without the switch.
 Drivers without any FasTrak tag will be assessed a toll violation regardless of whether they qualified for free.

 The difference between the Harbor Transitway and the El Monte Busway is that the latter charges two-person carpools the posted toll during peak hours.